AmpersandHQ/magento-ce-ee-config-corruption-bug/README.md

 1. `Mage_Core_Model_Config::init()` has been called on the singleton twice.
 2. The first call to must successfully load from cache and set `$_useCache = true`
-3. The second call must fail to retrieve the config from cache, and proceed to rebuild the cache while still having `$_useCache = true`
+3. The second call must fail to retrieve the config from cache, and proceed to  incorrectly rebuild the cache because `$_useCache = true` is still set

 To understand how we get this flow we'll have to revisit `Mage_Core_Model_Config::init()` and a few other functions.